christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 # Data pipeline to process and analyse Twitter data in a distributed fashion using Apache Spark and Airflow in AWS environment

 This repository shows the development of a scalable data pipeline in AWS using parallesisation techniques via Apache Spark on Amazon EMR and orchestrating workflows via Apache Airflow.
+The data analysis part consists of a sentiment analysis using a rule-based approach and a simple topic analysis using word frequencies.

+The datapipeline is used for an existing [web application](https://subway.christopherkindl.com/) which allows enduser to analyse housing prices based on locations of subway stations.
+More precisely, users see the average housing price of properties that are within a radius of less than 1km of a particular subway station.
+Therefore, the new data pipeline shown in this repository is used to make the application richer and, thus, incorporate sentiment scoring and topics analysis to give users a better sense of the common mood and an indication of what type of milieu lives in a particular area.

+The python-based web scraper using `BeautifulSoup` to fetch geo-specific housing prices from property website across London is covered in the [repository]() as well but will not be extensively discussed here.

 ![alt text](https://github.com/christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/blob/main/03_images/Architecture.png)